 The City of Independence supports green initiatives and sustainable methods.
-A green and sustainable city is a community of residents, neighbors, workers and visitors who strive together to balance ecological, economic and social needs.
+A green and sustainable city is a community of residents, neighbors, workers and visitors who balance ecological, economic and social needs.
 Their efforts help to ensure a clean, healthy and safe environment for all members of society and future generations.
 The City of Independence Public Works Department is working diligently to reflect environmental sensitivity in our daily operations.

 Our current programs include: